nickurban/nickurban.com/_drafts/2014-03-01-the-four-dignities.md

 The Tiger makes his way confidently and alertly through the jungles of life.
 He is relaxed and energized, seeing and respecting the world with self-sufficient modesty.

-The meditative state that I associate with the Tiger is one of groundedness.
+The meditative state that I associate with the Tiger is one of simple awareness.
 It is the first of the four dignities that I invoke when I sit down to meditate.
-It is a "tight" practice, where effort is made to calm and focus the mind.
+It is a "tight" practice, where effort is made to gather and focus the mind.
 I associate it with close attention to the breath and a relaxed downward gaze.

 ### Perky